 [This site went public in August 2017. with continued additions and editing.
 Comments are encouraged – if a topic seems to be missing or restricted, we welcome suggestions or contributions.
 We hope the site is a useful resource for the research community

-SIGNIFICANT RESEARCH NEWS: (recent reports that we deem of general interest; earlier entries can be found on a subpage).
+SIGNIFICANT RESEARCH NEWS: (we highlight a recent report that we deem of general interest; earlier entries can be found on a subpage).

 [May 12, 2018] Batty,M.E. and Batty M,E. of OXFORD UNIVERSITY, Wellcome Centre for Human Genetics have released on GenBank the complete sequences of eight isolates of O. tsutsugamushi.
 These strains include Karp, Kato, Gilliam, FPW1038, TA686, TA763, UT76 and UT176.
 The importance of this release is that it represents high-quality genomes generated using PacBio single molecule long read sequencing.
 This procedure allows the gene order to be determined with high confidence despite the presence of large numbers of repeated elements within the genomes.
 Sequences available of GenBank.